 - Stir wet ingredients into dry until the cornmeal mixture is just moistened.
 Don't overmix-- a few lumps are okay.

-- Grease your hot skillet with bacon grease or vegetable oil (careful, don't burn your fingers!).
+- Grease your hot skillet with bacon grease or vegetable oil with a high smoke point, like peanut oil (careful, don't burn your fingers!).

 - Pour your cornbread batter into the hot skillet-- it should sizzle a bit.